 For 4 days/5 night’s stay at a comfortable 4-star property along with flights, meals, sightseeing and miscellaneous, the budget would be.

-Flights (Economy): It costs around $ 400 for a round trip per person from the USA.
+Flights (Economy): It costs around $250 to $400 for a round trip per person from Malaysia.
 The cost can vary for other countries and for one-stop flights.

 Though limited in time, this itinerary provides a taste of Hong Kong’s diverse culture, history, and culinary delights.
-Whether you’re a history buff, a foodie, or an adventure seeker, Hong Kong has something to offer.
-As you bid farewell, carry with you the spirit of this dynamic city and the memories of its captivating charm.
-Until we meet again, safe travels and may your next adventure be just as thrilling!
+Whether you’re a history buff, a foodie, or an adventure seeker, Hong Kong has something to offer everyone.
+As I bid farewell, I carry with me the spirit of this dynamic city and the memories of its captivating charm.
+Until we meet again, safe travels, and may your next adventure be just as thrilling!